xdien/cipher/CONTRIBUTING.md

 ## 📜 License

-By contributing to cipher, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE).
+By contributing to cipher, you agree that your contributions will be licensed under the [Elastic License 2.0](LICENSE).

 ---